dedica-team/nivio/docs/source/magic.rst

         labels:
           nivio.name: A nice name
           nivio.providedBy: ["foo", "bar"]
+          nivio.relaations: ["atarget", "anotherTarget"]
           nivio.link.wiki: http://mywiki.acme.com

-will set the related values (here: name and relations).
+will set the related values (here: name, providers and relations).
 Remember to escape URLs with double quotes.

 Labels can be set using docker-compose files, too.
 However, docker labels not not allow arrays, so use comma separated strings: